-4.2.3.3 Time to viral load \geq 200
+4.2.4.3 Time to viral load > 200

-Secondary endpoint 2 is time until the participant has a viral load \geq 200.
+Secondary endpoint 2 is time until the participant has a viral load > 200.
 The same methodology used to assess time to ART re-initiation criteria will be used for this endpoint.
 In this analysis we will compare cumulative incidence at week 8 in each of the infected VRC01 and infected placebo groups supplemented by a sensitivity analysis based on cumulative incidence at weeks 8, 16, and 24.

-4.2.4 Primary safety analysis
+4.2.5 Primary safety analysis

-4.2.4.1 AEs and SAEs
+4.2.5.1 AEs and SAEs

-AEs will be summarized using MedDRA System Organ Class and preferred terms.
+AEs will be summarized using Medical Dictionary for Regulatory Activities (MedDRA) System Organ Class and preferred terms.
 Tables will show by treatment arm the number and percentage of participants experiencing an AE within a System Organ Class or within preferred term category by severity or by relationship to treatment interruption.
 For the calculations in these tables, a participant with multiple AEs within a category will be counted once under the maximum severity or the strongest recorded causal relationship to treatment interruption.
 Formal statistical testing comparing arms is not planned since interpretation of differences must rely heavily upon clinical judgment.

-4.2.4.2 Local laboratory values
+4.2.5.2 Local laboratory values